Memory-Efficient Large Language Models for Program Repair with Semantic-Guided Patch Generation: Motivation Study

 \subsubsection{Memory Reduction techniques.}

-~ In this study, we also investigated the potential of memory reduction techniques through engineering efforts and their impact on our findings.
-These techniques include: \begin{itemize}

-\item \textbf{Quantization:} A widely used technique to reduce the memory usage of LLMs by converting their weights from high-precision (32-bit) to lower-precision values, such as 8-bit or 4-bit.
-In this work, we apply 4-bit quantization, reducing the LLM's weights from 32-bit to 4-bit.

-\item \textbf{Sequential Beam Search:} An implementation variant of beam search proposed by Saibo Geng~\cite{sequentialbs}.
-This approach processes each beam sequentially through the model before concatenating them into a single output. \end{itemize}
+~ In this study, we also investigate the potential of memory reduction techniques, including quantization and sequential beam search, through engineering efforts and their impact on our findings. \textbf{Quantization} is a widely used technique to reduce the memory usage of LLMs by converting their weights from high- to lower-precision values.
+In this work, we applied 4-bit quantization, reducing the LLM's weights from 32 bits to 4 bits.
+For clarity, we denote the original LLM-based APR as \textbf{full-precision}, and its quantized counterpart as \textbf{quantized} in the following sections.
+Meanwhile, \textbf{sequential beam search} is a variant of the implementation of the beam search proposed by Saibo Geng~\cite{sequentialbs}, which processes each beam sequentially through the model before concatenating them into a single output.